Waaqeffanna: Abbaa Muudaa pilgrimage

 The phrase Abbaa Muudaa translates as 'the father of ointment'.
 In Waaqeffanna, the Abbaa Muudaa is regarded as the highest Qaalluu and a prophet.
 Waaqeffataas from all over the region travel long distances on pilgrimage to see Abbaa Muudaa.
 This travel entails honoring the Abbaa Muuda but also receiving a blessing and anointment.
 The Waaqeffataas that take on the pilgrimage are chosen by their clans and are allowed to perform religious rituals upon return to their homes.
 People who make the journey must pass the highest moral standards of the society.
 They must be married and also circumcised after forty years in the Gadaa system.

 The pilgrims bring a bull and sheep as a gift to Abbaa Muudaa.
 After anointment, the pilgrims are given the title Jila, which means 'saintly people'.
 The Jila are qualified to perform rituals and sermons in their clans and villages and they serve as a connection between the Abbaa Muudaa and the people.
 The Abbaa Muuda was usually located on the Ethiopia highlands of the middle south.
 Before the 1900s, the Abba Muudaa's were located at Mormor in Bali, Wallaga, Wallal, Harro Walabu, Ballo Baruk, and Debanu.
 Today, the Qaalluu institution still exists in selected parts of the region, including the Guji and Borana areas.

 Maaram

 The Maaram in Waaqeffana refers to the divinity of women.
 Maaram is another creation of Waaqa and is the mother of the ocean.
-Marram was believed to help barren women conceive a child and help pregnant women give birth without complications.
+Maaram is believed to help barren women conceive a child and help pregnant women give birth without complications.
 The Qaalluu pray for Maaram biweekly for fertility and children.